aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 	- ![bank](https://i.imgur.com/K8oRWaq.png)
 - Buy 5 wines from the wine shop
 - Buy a chronicle and 4 cards from Diango
-- Walk to Draynor manner
+- Walk to Draynor manor
 - Kill Count Draynor
-	- Drink your mindbomb to be able to use Earth Strike if needed
+	- Drink your mind bomb to be able to use earth strike if needed
-	- Use Water Strike otherwise
+	- Use water strike otherwise
 	- Get him next to the skeleton on the southern wall
 	- Safespot him by walking to the west
-- Drop everything but 2 wines and the chronicle and the key
+- Drop everything but 2 wines, the chronicle and the key
 - Switch to a PVP world
 - Deathwarp using the skeleton on the first floor
     - **[Split]**

 ### Draynor 4
 - Use the PVP world bank chest
-	- **[BANK]** chronicle 2 wine, all coins, ashes, 3 beers, 2 flour, bucket of water, bucket of milk, 3 wool balls, yellow dye, pink skirt, red berry, egg
+	- **[BANK]** chronicle, 2 wines, the chronicle, all coins, ashes, 3 beers, 2 flour, bucket of water, bucket of milk, 3 wool balls, yellow dye, pink skirt, red berry, egg
 	- ![bank](https://i.imgur.com/rBgrGrf.png)
 - Switch to a non-PVP world
-- Complete Cook's Assistance
+- Complete Cook's Assistant
 - Walk to Draynor Village
 - Buy a rope from Ned
 - Talk to Ned to make a wig **[1,2,1]**